Get A Quote Now

 How Does askMID Work?

 Important: The MID does not update instantly.
-If you’ve just bought insurance, your details may take up to 48 hours to appear, or longer if your insurer doesn’t update the MID (Navigate) regularly.
-However, as long as you’ve received your insurance documents, you are legally covered to drive, and you don’t need to wait for the MID to update.
+But once you’ve received your insurance documents, you are legally covered to drive.
+You don’t need to wait for the MID to show your policy.

 Key Things to Remember